-Type of service Nature and timing of performance obligations, including significant payment terms Revenue recognition under AASB 15 or AASB 1058 Award programs Award Program fees are primarily collecte from students by the University of Melbour (UoM).
+Type of service Nature and timing of performance obligations, including significant payment terms Revenue recognition under AASB 15 or AASB 1058 Award programs Award Program fees are primarily collected from students by the University of Melbourne (UoM).
 Revenue is recognised over time on a per subject/module basis, as the services are provided.
 Fees are invoiced by the Group to UoM as follows: Revenue is recognised net of fee discounts.
 MBA programs: 75% at commencement of term; balance upon passing of subject census date.
 Other programs: upon passing of module census date.
 Invoices are payable within 14 days.
 Corporate programs Corporate program fees are invoiced prior to the commencement of the delivery of the programs and are usually payable within 30 days.
 Revenue is recognised over time as the services are provided, with reference to modules delivered.
 Conferences The Group hires out its facilities on an ad hoc basis to corporate customers.
 Fees are invoiced prior to the commencement of the delivery and are usually payable within 30 days.
 Revenue is recognised at a point in time upon completion of the conference.
 Corporate memberships & sponsorships Arrangements with corporate partners for Centre memberships or event sponsorships are invoiced on signing and are usually payable within 30 days.
 Revenue is recognised over time as the services are provided.
 Fundraising Donations, including endowments gifted to the Group, are generally not subject to significant performance obligations.
 Revenue is recognised at a point in time when the donation becomes receivable, which is generally when the cash is received.

-(n) Revenue (continued)
+- 1. Significant accounting policies (continued) - (n) Revenue (continued)

 Type of service Nature and timing of performance obligations, including significant payment terms Revenue recognition under AASB 15 or AASB 1058 Research Funding for research initiatives may be received from corporate donors or Government agencies.
 The timing of receipt of funding is generally subject to agreement with the funding party.
 Where the funding arrangement does not contain enforceable rights and obligations, including benefits provided to the grantor or the research has an alternative use and the Group has a right to payment for the research performed to date, revenue is recognised upon receipt, being at a point in time.
 For all other projects, revenue is recognised over time as the services are provided.
-JobKeeper subsidy The JobKeeper subsidy is a one-off cash subsidy received and recognised in 2020.
-The JobKeeper subsidy is recognised as revenue over time as payments are made to eligible employees and when the Group meets the criteria to be entitled to the subsidy.
-Payments to employees under the JobKeeper scheme are recognised as employee benefits.